Essar Oil UK announces appointment of advisory council

-New Delhi, July 30 (IANS) Essar Oil (UK) Limited has announced the formation and appointment of the company's first Advisory Council.
+New Delhi: Essar Oil (UK) Limited has announced the formation and appointment of the company's first Advisory Council.

 EOUK owns and operates the Stanlow Manufacturing Complex in Ellesmere Port.
 The site is a key strategic national asset, annually producing over 16 per cent of the UK's road transport fuel.